Oak Park Illinois – Hemingway and Frank Lloyd Wright

 There are a number of original Wright architectural drawings still in their places on the tables, almost as if someone was expected to return and start working on them again at any moment.

 The tour continues through the reception area where there are some of the most uncomfortable looking wooden chairs imaginable; according to the guide intentional on Wright’s part as he didn’t want people just hanging around waiting to see him without an appointment.
-The entire tour doesn’t take more than twenty minutes and I can’t say it gave me any great revelations about Wright, but it was the proper place to start before heading out to Forest Avenue which I do after picking up the audio guide, I will not try to describe each of the Wright houses, but will provide links if you want to learn more specifics on each house.
-First up is the Wright home which probably the most traditional looking of any of the Wright homes in the area.
+The entire tour doesn’t take more than twenty minutes and I can’t say it gave me any great revelations about Wright, but it was the proper place to start before heading out to Forest Avenue which I do after picking up the audio guide.
+I will not try to describe each of the Wright houses, but will provide links if you want to learn more specifics on each house.
+First up is the Wright home which is probably the most traditional looking of any of the Wright homes in the area.

 Next is Arthur Heurtley House, definitely more my idea of a Wright design.